4A69616E67/DHat/ReadMe.txt

-                                If you want to remove adapter but you don't know the adapter seq, you can set "Auto" Resolutions         Int[]       Bin size when create interaction matrix  (default    "1000000" byte) DrawResolution      Int[]       Resolution for you draw heat-map    (default    "100000") Threads             Int         Number of threads    (default    "4") Step                String[]    assign  where start and end (default    "-")
+                                If you want to remove adapter but you don't know the adapter seq, you can set "Auto" Resolutions         Int[]       Bin size when create interaction matrix  (default    "1000000" byte) DrawResolution      Int[]       Resolution for you draw heat-map    (default    "100000") Thread              Int         Number of threads    (default    "4") Step                String[]    assign  where start and end (default    "-")
 #===============================================================================
 MatchScore          Int         Match score in linker filter    (default    "1")